honeycombio/examples/golang-gatekeeper/README.md

 ## Run the server

-Before you launch the server, set an environment variable `HONEYCOMB_WRITEKEY` to your team api key, available from [your account page](https://ui.honeycomb.io/account).
+Before you launch the server, set an environment variable `HONEYCOMB_WRITEKEY` to your team API key, available from [your account page](https://ui.honeycomb.io/account).
 This will configure the server to send instrumentation events to Honeycomb in a dataset called `gatekeeper`